yangwu1227/leetcode-ds-algo/array_and_strings/prefix_sum/complexities.md

 ## Space Complexity

 The space complexity is $O(n)$ to store the prefix sum.
 We also use $O(q)$ space to store the result of each query.
 The total space complexity is $O(n + q)$.

+---

+# Number of Ways to Split Array

+Given an integer array `nums`, find the number of ways to split the array into two parts so that the first section has a sum greater than or equal to the sum of the second section.
+The second section should have at least one number.

+## Time Complexity

+The time complexity is $O(n)$ to build the prefix sum.
+We then iterate through the array to find the number of ways to split the array.
+The total time complexity is $O(n + n - 1) = O(2n - 1) = O(n)$.

+## Space Complexity

+The space complexity is $O(n)$ to store the prefix sum.